Amos47/2400/Chapter_1.md

 1. "Information in raw or unorganized form (such as alphabets, numbers, or symbols) that refer to, or represent, conditions, ideas, or objects.
 Data is limitless and present everywhere in the universe.
 See also information and knowledge.", and
 2. "Computers: Symbols or signals that are input, stored, and processed by a computer, for output as usable information.”

 I respectfully disagree, ever so slightly, with these two definitions.
 Specifically, in definition #1, the word *information* should not appear.
 It is tautological to define data as information and information as data.
 Rather, both definitions should begin with the words in the second definition, specifically that data are *symbols and signals* or indeed drawings or sounds or signs or even facial expressions that carry within them the *potential* for information but not information *per se*.
-Data is raw and lacks context.
-A column of digits in a spreadsheet with no row header to indicate what the data *mean*, for example.
+Data is raw and lacks context as in a column of digits in a spreadsheet with no row header to indicate what the data *mean*, for example.
 I maintain that information occurs in the *interpretation* of data when it’s *located in context*.
 Read on.

 Note the definition of information below, from the same source, and note that one of the necessary elements of information is that it be presented within a context that gives it meaning.